August 29, 2019 4 Tips to Help Your Teams Be Open to New Models Like Crowdsourcing

 - Are there times when you’re unable to get caught up?
 Have you missed deadlines or needed to work nights and weekends to meet a deadline?

-Establish a quick win, alongside the longer-term initiatives, by kicking off a small internal crowdsourcing challenge that is sure to yield positive results, to show employees how the process works.
+Get people comfortable with the challenge model by kicking off a small internal crowdsourcing challenge that is sure to yield positive results.
+This will show employees how the process works and establish a quick win to help ease into larger, longer term initiatives.
 If possible, select a problem that already has an identified solution.
 Walking through the process internally first creates a setting that feels more comfortable and helps leadership and team members more easily acclimate to how crowds work.

 Employees need to know that freelancers aren’t their enemies or secretly competing for their full-time jobs.
 Help employees envision how workforce changes will affect them and the human-resources function once companies scale.
 Employees naturally have big concerns, including whether their jobs are at risk and whether they’ll get the collaborative support they need.
 Incent and reinforce the commitment of internal employees by paying people fairly, providing them with opportunity for growth and development, managing them respectfully and inclusively, communicating honestly and directing the organization to contribute positively and ethically.

-There is always a need to tend to company culture but considering these four tips will support a smoother transition as you begin a crowdsourcing program.
-For more tips and insights, check out this crowdsourcing playbook “How to Thrive in the New Economy of Work: The Ultimate Guide to Adopting Open Talent Models within Your Organization.”
+There is always a need to tend to company culture, but considering these four tips will support a smoother transition as you begin a crowdsourcing program or working with open talent.
+For more tips and insights, check out this free crowdsourcing playbook in partnership with Open Assembly.